Norway, you can have it all; learn, paddle & enjoy.

 - Guiding and Instruction†

-- Full accommodation including all meals
+- Full accommodation including breakfast & lunch.

 - Location Transport & River shuttles

 - Use of a full spec whitewater kayak** from a locally sourced fleet based on 35€ per day per kayak.

 † Our Coaching/Guiding Only solution, is simply that, our first rate excellent Coaching & Guiding, and assistance with river shuttles.